RTradeLtd/issues/README.md

 This is a "meta-repository" that aggregates the various active "good first issue" and "help wanted" labeled github issues across all open-source `RTradeLtd` code-bases.
 The idea is by providing a central repository of information, it is easier for developers to find areas to contribute code via existing github issues.
 Additionally, if you are unsure where to submit a "feature request", this would be a good place to do it.

-To view available issues, please see the corresponding github issue in this repository for a particular repository, such as `RTradeLtd/thc`
+Each of our open-source repositories that has open-work available will have a dedicated issue in `RTradeLtd/issues` (this repository).
+Within each of those "meta-issues" is where you can see different tasks up for grabs, and indicate that you are interested in working on a particular task.

 # Process For Taking An Issue And Working On It